-Backflow can be a major headache to have to take care of, and not only is it stressful to have to fix the situation, backflow can present all sorts of health issues due to the effects of waste on those who breathe it in.
-Making sure you’re backflow is up to date with the codes can save you some headaches, so if you live in Ruston, trust this service to our professional plumbers at Mark Johnson Plumbing.
-Click here to see what other residents of the area have been saying about us.
+Backflow can be a major headache to have to take care of.
+Not only is it stressful to have to fix the situation, but backflow can present all sorts of health issues due to the effects of waste on those who breathe it in.
+Making sure you’re backflow is up to date with the codes can save you some headaches.
+If you live in Ruston, trust this service to our professional plumbers at Mark Johnson Plumbing.

 Backflow is the unintentional reversal of the flow of potable water.
 Distribution systems are designed for water to flow in one direction: From source to consumer.
 Fluctuations in hydraulic pressure are subject to drawing back into the source supply any contaminants present at that point of backflow.
 An illustration of how easily this can happen is the lawn sprinkler system where very often herbicides and various chemicals are used.

 The presence of these chemicals on the lawn or used in a sprayer attached to a garden hose introduces the risk of contamination without the proper backflow devices attached to the connections.
 The pressure pulling back, or back-siphonage, will draw with it anything that is presently contaminating or polluting the public water supply.
 This is what makes backflow a very big deal.

 Local Laws Regarding Backflow Testing

 Approved testing agencies are responsible for checking to see if your backflow devices adhere to approved standards.
 Backflow prevention is required whether that means a plumbing inspector ensures a plumber’s daily practices builds no cross-connections, systems are built with an air gap or backflow devices are attached at cross-connection points in an existing system.